 Each share of Common Stock has one vote on each matter considered at the Annual Meeting or any adjournment thereof.
-The enclosed proxy card shows the number of shares of Common Stock you are entitled to vote.
+The proxy card shows the number of shares of Common Stock you are entitled to vote.
+There is no cumulative voting.